decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-17-the-threshold-adversary.markdown

 > Power tends to corrupt, and absolute power corrupts absolutely.
 > -- <cite> [John Dalberg-Acton 1887](https://en.wikipedia.org/wiki/John_Dalberg-Acton,_1st_Baron_Acton) </cite>

-As John observed almost 150 years ago, if the adversary has no limits to his power, then there is very little we can do.
+As John observed almost 150 years ago, if the adversary has no limits to its power, then there is very little we can do.
 Let's begin with the traditional notion of a *threshold adversary* as used in Distributed Computing and Cryptography to limit the power of the adversary.

 ## The threshold adversary

-The traditional and simple model is that of a *threshold adversary* given a static group of ***n*** nodes.
+The traditional and simple model is that of a *threshold adversary* given a static group of $n$ nodes.

-A threshold adversary is an adversary that can corrupt up to ***f*** nodes.
+A threshold adversary is an adversary that can corrupt up to $f$ nodes.
 There are three typical thresholds:

 1. $f<n$ where the adversary can corrupt all parties but one.
 Sometimes called the *dishonest majority* model or the [anytrust](https://www.ohmygodel.com/publications/d3-eurosec12.pdf) model.
 2. $f<n/2$ where the adversary can corrupt a minority of the nodes.
 Often called the *dishonest minority* model.